Search

 A Simplified Employee Pension (SEP) IRA is a popular retirement plan for self-employed people with few or no employees.
 It offers flexibility and high contribution limits, making it an attractive option for maximizing retirement savings and adjusting contributions based on your business's performance.

-In 2024, you can contribute up to 25% of compensation, up to a maximum of $69,000.1 SEP IRAs don't have catch-up contributions.
+You can contribute up to 25% of compensation, up to a maximum of $69,000 in 2024 or $70,000 in 2025.1 SEP IRAs don't have catch-up contributions.
 With the passage of the SECURE Act 2.0, you may be able choose between a traditional or Roth SEP IRA (if available through the institution you choose).

 • High contribution limits.
 SEP IRAs offer some of the highest contribution limits among retirement plans.